lakshya4568/Weather_App/README.md

 *Add the Json-Jar file (source from net) to project structure to the lib directory*

-* Add the assests directory to src (contains img/assest)
+* Add the assets directory to src (contains img/assest)
 * in the main dir, create the java class WeatherGUIApp

 > **_NOTE:_**  Super() method is used to call the constructor of the parent class